 In RTM for Jira you can verify if all your requirements are covered by related objects

 Testing is without any doubt a tough game.
 There are many parts of the process and even more ways they can fail it.
 From the very beginning, where requirements are set up, until reporting bugs to the development team and/or managers, testers must face lots of difficulties.
 Some of them are related to communication problems with the rest of the stakeholders, as QA teams are perceived as the bad guys of the whole process.
 Other issues of testing result from mistakes in workflow management, usually repeated in software development projects, as teams get used to the patterns they frequently follow…even if they’re antipatterns.

 The best first step is always to decide on change and try new solutions.
-The one recommended by us is bringing your test management as well as the whole software development project into one place, because analysts, testers, and developers actually belong to one software team.
-There are many reasons why using Jira as your testing tool is a smart idea, but making a long story short, you will make the life of your testers much easier and maximize the productivity which will help release the best possible version of the final product the first time around.
+A new testing tool you will make the life of your testers much easier and maximize productivity which will help release the best possible version of the final product the first time around.

 If you’re interested in getting to know new solutions, you can learn more about Deviniti’s tools on our website.
 Contact our specialists to book a meeting and we’ll help you find the best testing tool for your team.
 Also, read more on bringing test management process inside Jira on Deviniti blog: